 Agnostic of support, what do students do in order to navigate college?

-What digital and non-digital tools and systems do students leverage for help?
+What digital and non-digital systems, tools and staff do students leverage for help?

 Population